MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 - How the attribute values compare to the attribute global qualification rate.
 - How the model harnesses your data to drive predictive scores.

-Additionally, you can connect the attribute value's relative impact on the score to the data input behaviors of your sellers and how that might affect the accuracy of the predictive score.<!--note from editor: I don't know what "data input behaviors" means here.
-Can you explain?-->
+Additionally, you can connect the attribute value's relative impact on the score to the data input behaviors of your sellers and how that might affect the accuracy of the predictive score.

 The insights displayed on the **Attribute Insights** pane are based on your organization's lead data and how it correlates to qualified outcomes.
 For example, when a lead has an attribute value that correlates with a qualification rate above the attribute's global qualification rate, the predictive score of that lead increases.
 When the qualification rate for a lead is below that of the attribute's average, the predictive score decreases.